Wisconsin Historical Society: Modern Organization

-Division of Library, Archives, and Museum Collections
+Division of Library, Archives and Museum Collections

-The Division of Library-Archives collects and maintains books and documents about the history of Wisconsin, the United States, and Canada.
+The Division of Library, Archives and Museum Collections collects and maintains books and documents about the history of Wisconsin, the United States, and Canada.
 The society's library and archives, which together serve as the library of American history for the University of Wisconsin–Madison, contain nearly four million items, making the society's collection the largest in the world dedicated exclusively to North American history.
 The Wisconsin Historical Society's extensive newspaper collection is the second largest in the United States after the Library of Congress.
 Visual materials in the archives include some three million photographs, negatives, films, architectural drawings, cartoons, lithographs, posters, and a variety of visual ephemera.
 The Wisconsin Center for Film and Theater Research is also housed within the division.

 The society's archives also serve as the official repository for state and local government records.
-The society coordinates an Area Research Center Network, an alliance between the Historical Society in Madison and four-year campuses of the University of Wisconsin System throughout the state, to make most of the archival collections accessible to state residents.
+The society coordinates an Area Research Center Network, an alliance between the Historical Society in Madison and four-year campuses of the University of Wisconsin System throughout the state and the Northern Great Lakes History Center in Ashland, to make most of the archival collections accessible to state residents.

+The society's museum collections are maintained in the Collections Division containing objects relating to Wisconsin history.